-It was a war fought by men who had earned their knighthood trained on horseback from early childhood.
+With the Hundred Years' War the way of the world continued much as before, but there were also changes.
+It war was fought by men who had earned their knighthood trained on horseback from early childhood.
 But knights on horseback were becoming an anachronism.
-Feudalism was in decline as kings were gaining power over nobles and kings were taking charge of war-making and violence.
+Feudalism was in decline as kings were gaining power over nobles, and kings were taking charge of war-making and violence.
 Edward III supported the trappings of chivalry.
-Heraldry, tournaments, banquets, courtly love and the writing of epic romances flourished during his reign.
+Heraldry, tournaments, banquets, courtly love and the writing of epic romances that flourished during his reign.
 But in the place of knights, mercenaries were being hired.
 Edward's military was armed with the longbow, with arrows that hit effectively at a range of 250 to 300 yards.
 Ten arrows could be shot per minute, faster and with greater range than the crossbow being used by the French, and, like the crossbow, arrows shot from a longbow could pierce chain link armor.

-At the Battle of Crécy, in 1346, Edward’s army of 12,000, including 7,000 archers, against a French army of 36,000, devasted France’s armored knights on horseback and foot soldiers with crossbows.
+At the Battle of Crécy, in 1346, Edward’s army of 12,000, including 7,000 archers, against a French army of 36,000, devasted France’s armored knights on horseback and its foot soldiers.
 Ten years later, at Poitiers, the British massacred the French again, the French knights and their horses falling in heaps.

 The war picked up again in the early 1400s.
 England's King Henry V (r 1413-22) resumed the war in part as a distraction from social tensions within England.
 There was the Battle of Agincourt in northern France and another slaughter of French knights by England's archers.
 In a single day, France's nobility was decimated.
 France's king from 1422, Charles VII, would create France's first standing professional army — rather than an army organized by feudalism.
 No longer needed in battle, the knights would take refuge in the tournaments that were merely staged pageantry.

-The real war continued and gave the world the story of Joan of Arc – a side story briefly told here about her tragedy, about the supernatural and society rather than changing warfare causing social changes.
+The real war continued, with Joan of Arc.
 Joan was the illiterate daughter of prominent farming family.
 She is said to have heard voices.
-In 1429, Joan persuaded her king, Charles VII, to support her effort at relieving the city of Orléans, then being besieged by the English.
+In 1429, she persuaded her king, Charles VII, to support her effort at relieving the city of Orléans, then being besieged by the English.
 She knew little of warfare, but she believed that if the French soldiers with her would not swear or visit prostitutes they would win.